nickarms/100-days-of-code/r1-log.md

 ### R1D75
 Wow, that was so much easier than I thought.
 I was missing a FUCKING DOLLAR SIGN.
 Just when I thought I was starting to get the hang of JQuery, too.
 Well, I won't make that particular mistake again.
 Finally finished my quote engine and moving on to the next challenge. https://twitter.com/sirnixalot/status/981053561982263296

+### R1D76
+Started in on the weather app, though didn't get much further than checking out the API and what it returns and in what format.
+Hopefully this go around with JQuery/JSON goes a bit more smoothly than the last one and at least I don't have to tweet anything this time... https://twitter.com/sirnixalot/status/981414308616835072